ssahadevan-pivotal/tripviewer/README.md

 You can test locally as a logged in user, bypassing OAuth by including an `access_token` when running the app.

     DEBUG=tripviewer TOKEN=YOUR-AUTOMATIC-ACCESS-TOKEN gulp develop

-### Deploy to Heroku

-If you have the [heroku toolbelt](https://toolbelt.heroku.com/) installed, you can create, configure and deploy this app to Heroku.
-To create an app:

-    heroku create

-If you already created an app, add it as a git remote:

-    git remote add heroku YOUR-HEROKU-GIT-URL

-Configure the heroku app's environment variables:

-    heroku config:add AUTOMATIC_CLIENT_ID="YOUR AUTOMATIC CLIENT ID"
-    heroku config:add AUTOMATIC_CLIENT_SECRET="YOUR AUTOMATIC CLIENT SECRET"

-Deploy your app to heroku:

-    git push heroku master

-See [deploying a node.js app](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction) for more information.

 ### Support